lag2993/MVC-Tech-Blog/README.md

 2. Navigate into the repository directory on your local machine.
 3. Run `npm install` to install the necessary dependencies.
 4. Make sure MongoDB is running on your machine (mongod command).
-5. Run `npm run develop` to start the application from your root directory
+5. Run `npm start` to start the application from your root directory
-6. Use database client to interact to test connections or interact with data.

 ## Credits
 N/A